 A second dog can make your older dog’s golden years brighter and often can provide a spark to give him new energy.
 Having two dogs can make your life easier as they amuse and entertain each other.

-Usually, older dogs eventually will accept a new, younger dog or puppy.
+Usually, older dogs will accept a younger dog or puppy.
+But you need to take the time and follow the proper steps to introduce a puppy.

-As far as the older dog is concerned, the new puppy or dog must learn and earn their place in the pack.
+Some older dogs will make joining their pack difficult for the newbie!
+As far as the older dog is concerned, the new comer must earn their place.

 New dog drama